scionproto/scion/doc/dev/design/private-ISDs.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 - Simple service address handling
-- Probably slightly more efficient to run a ssingle large CS process than multiple smaller ones (memory + CPU).
+- Probably slightly more efficient to run a single large CS process than multiple smaller ones (memory + CPU).

 Advantages of separate CS